sverrsr/Optometrika/README.md

 example16.m: demonstrates STL export of various lenses

-example17.m: demonstrates a reflective free-surface gradient detector setup using a sinusoidal mirror profile, generates both ray-hit and continuous heat-map visualisations of the screen, and reports screen diagnostics/returns the raw data for further analysis
+example17.m: demonstrates a reflective free-surface gradient detector setup using a sinusoidal mirror profile, generates both ray-hit and continuous heat-map visualisations of the screen, and reports screen diagnostics/returns the raw data for further analysis example17_measured.m: repeats the reflective free-surface gradient detector setup but drives the mirror with a 501x408 grid of measured sag samples, showcasing how to trace against dense metrology data